-Section 6. {Responsibilities of Scholarship Granting Organizations}
+Section 4. {Responsibilities of Scholarship Granting Organizations}7

-- (A) Administrative Accountability Standards.
-All scholarship granting organizations shall: - (1) notify the Department of their intent to provide educational scholarships to students attending qualifying schools; - (2) demonstrate to the Department that they have been granted exemption from the federal income tax as an organization described in Section 501(c)(3) of the Internal Revenue Code; - (3) distribute periodic scholarship payments as checks made out to a student's parent or guardian and mailed to the qualified school where the student is enrolled.
-The parent or guardian must endorse the check before it can be deposited; - (4) provide a Department-approved receipt to taxpayers for contributions made to the organization. - (5) ensure that at least 90 percent of their revenue from donations is spent on educational scholarships, and that all revenue from interest or investments is spent on educational scholarships; - (6) spend each year a portion of their expenditures on grants for low-income eligible students equal to the percentage of low-income eligible students in the county where the scholarship granting organization expends the majority of its scholarships. $^{10}$ - (7) verify annually that no student receiving a scholarship resides in a household whose income in the preceding tax year exceeds an amount equal to 2.5 times the income standard used to qualify for a reduced-price lunch under the national free or reduced-price lunch program established under 42 USC Section 1751 et seq. - (8) ensure that at least X percent of first-time recipients of educational scholarships were not continuously enrolled in a private school during the previous year. $^{11}$

-(9) cooperate with the Department to conduct criminal background checks on all of their employees and board members and exclude from employment or governance any individual(s) that might reasonably pose a risk to the appropriate use of contributed funds.
-12
+- $(A) \ Administrative \ Accountability \ Standards. \ All \ scholarship \ granting \ organizations \ shall:$ - (1) notify the Department of their intent to provide educational scholarships to students attending qualifying schools; - (2) demonstrate to the Department that they have been granted exemption from the federal income tax as an organization described in Section 501(c)(3) of the Internal Revenue Code; - (3) distribute periodic scholarship payments as checks made out to a student's parent or guardian and mailed to the qualifying school where the student is enrolled.
+The parent or guardian must endorse the check before it can be deposited: - (4) provide a Department-approved receipt to taxpayers for contributions made to the organization; - (5) ensure that at least 90 percent of their revenue from donations is spent on educational scholarships, and that all revenue from interest or investments is spent on educational scholarships; - (6) spend each year a portion of their expenditures on scholarships for low-income eligible students equal to the percentage of low-income eligible students in the county where the scholarship granting organization expends the majority of its scholarships;8 - (7) ensure that at least X percent of first-time recipients of educational scholarships were not continuously enrolled in a private school during the previous year;9 - (8) cooperate with the Department to conduct criminal background checks on all of their employees and board members and exclude from employment or governance any individual(s) that might reasonably pose a risk to the appropriate use of contributed funds; 10